 Activist & Gadfly.
 Retired CEO, Entrepreneur, Professor & Architect.

-Based in New York City and currently juggling words & actions to fight for justice and against discrimination, bias & hate in academia.
+Based in New York City.
+Currently juggling words & action to fight for a just world, and against bias, hate, discrimination & disinformation in academia.

 Introduction

-Drisin’s career has spanned across both the private sector and within higher education.
-He successfully led businesses while serving as CEO and President.
-As a Senior Academic Administrator, he helped universities and organizations achieve reputational excellence.
-As a professor he taught, and mentored students at a number of public universities.
+Drisin’s career has spanned across both the private sector and higher education.
+He successfully led businesses while serving as a CEO and a President.
+As a Senior Academic Administrator, he helped universities and educational organizations achieve reputational excellence, financial stability and transformational growth.
+As a professor of architectural design and design theory he taught, and mentored students at Syracuse University, Harvard University, UTK, FIU, and a number of other universities.

 Drisin’s academic career and character were ravaged after being falsely accused of sexual harassment by a graduate student.
 The claim against him was eventually dropped after witnesses came forward and the claim was revealed to have been baseless.
-Drisin sued his university and the Miami New Times and reached settlement agreements in both.
-However, the damage to his reputation from the false accusation was irreparable.
-Drisin’s experience turned him into a fierce activist for ending discriminatory stereotyping.
-His activism and philanthropy focus on discrimination & bias, the creation of fair procedures & due process, and on equitable justice.
+Drisin sued both the university and the Miami New Times which published false and misleading claims in their libelous article.
+Drisin reached settlement agreements in both, however, the damage to his reputation from the false accusation was irreparable.
+Drisin’s experience turned him into a fierce activist against discriminatory stereotyping.
+His activism and philanthropy focus on fighting against discrimination & bias, and on ensuring fair procedures, due process, and fact-based decision making.

 Drisin holds the Bachelor’s of Architecture degree (BArch) from Cornell University and the Master’s of Design in History & Theory degree (MDes) from Harvard University.